wagtail/gsoc/2023/Tran-Allen/README.md

  - [ ] Help others with their pull requests – spotting steps they might have missed, or suggesting improvements to their pull requests.
  - [x] Demonstrate good awareness of open source etiquette when creating your pull requests (for example, adding an appropriate title and description).

 ### Checklist: interest in learning

-- With this checklist, we expect you to demonstrate an ability to do research and learn new things.
-All tasks here will require updating your participant file within this gsoc repository in the 2023/ folder.

- - [ ] Create a new ## Research section in your personal file, with a list of links to the resources you’ve found most useful so far in trying to understand Wagtail as a project and the specific GSoC project idea you’re interested in.
+- [ ] Create a new `## Research` section in your personal file, with a list of links to the resources you’ve found most useful so far in trying to understand Wagtail as a project and the specific GSoC project idea you’re interested in.
- - [ ] Go through our projects under the wagtail organisation in GitHub.
+- [ ] Go through our projects under the [wagtail organisation](https://github.com/wagtail) in GitHub.
 Create a new list with links to repositories or specific issues you would be interested in contributing to during the internship.
 - [ ] Write a short blog post describing things you’ve learned recently, and share it with us.
-The post must be in English, include at least one image, be less than 500 words, and score a Grade 6 or lower on https://hemingwayapp.com/.
+The post must be in English, include at least one image, be less than 500 words, and score a Grade 6 or lower on <https://hemingwayapp.com/>.
 The post has to be posted on a publicly-available platform (Dev.to, Hashnode, Medium, your own website), and you must also add it as a new section in your personal file in this repository (so we can provide feedback on the contents).

-###Checklist: Django and Wagtail
+### Checklist: Django and Wagtail

-- Here, we expect you to go through two tutorials to demonstrate your understanding of Django and Wagtail.
-Submit both projects you will have created as a pull request on this gsoc repository.

- - [ ] Go through Django’s Getting started documentation and tutorial, until part 7.
+- [ ] Go through Django’s [Getting started documentation and tutorial](https://docs.djangoproject.com/en/4.1/intro/), until part 7.
- - [ ] Go through Wagtail’s Getting started tutorial: Your first Wagtail site
+- [ ] Go through Wagtail’s Getting started tutorial: [Your first Wagtail site](https://docs.wagtail.org/en/stable/getting_started/tutorial.html)